pytdscf.util package

 - pytdscf.util.hess_util.read_minfo(file_path, use_trans: bool | None = False, use_rot: bool | None = False)[source]

-Read .minfo files from MakePES in SINDO package.
-Not supported localized coordinate by JSindo.
+- Read .minfo files from MakePES in SINDO package.
+Not supported localized coordinate by JSindo. - Parameters:

-file.use_trans (bool) – Use translational vector.
-Defaults to
+- use_trans (bool) – Use translational vector.
+Defaults to - False.

-.use_rot (bool) – Use rotatinal vector.
-Defaults to
+- use_rot (bool) – Use rotatinal vector.
+Defaults to - False.

 - Returns: